 You should consider ways to manage mental ill health in your workplace which are appropriate for your business, such as providing information or training for managers and employees, employing occupational health professionals, appointing mental health trained first aiders and implementing employee support programmes…’

-Similar to if someone has a heart condition that may go unnoticed until a heart attack, someone may have a mental health condition that is hidden until someone has a crisis, harms or makes threat to harm themselves or others, or reacts to something in an unexpected way at an unexpected time.
+Similar to if someone has a heart condition that may go unnoticed until a heart attack, someone may have a mental health condition that is hidden until someone has a crisis.
+They may react to something in an unexpected way at an unexpected time.
 Many workplaces would feel unprepared to deal with such an emergency.

 Our recommendation, as suggested by the HSE, is that workplaces assess their need to provide physical first aiders in the same way as mental health first aiders.
 This is based on the number of employees on site, and the risks employees are exposed to.

-We would suggest that as a starting point, any organisation that needs a ‘physical first aider’ trained to the level of a First Aid at Work 3 day course, may wish to consider also training a Mental Health First Aider.
+We would suggest that as a starting point, any organisation that needs a ‘physical first aider’ may wish to consider also training a Mental Health First Aider.
+If you need to check your workplaces first aid training needs, you can use our three click assessment tool by clicking here.

 The bottom line: Workplaces have a statutory need to provide assistance to anyone that becomes ill or injured in the workplace, and with 1 in 4 people experiencing mental health problems, it is good practice to employers to assess their need to provide Mental Health First Aid Training